Vicky Hamilton

 Vicky Hamilton (born April 1, 1958) is an American record executive, personal manager, promoter and club booker, journalist, playwright, screenwriter, documentary filmmaker, and artist.

-She is noted for managing the early careers of Guns N' Roses, Poison and Faster Pussycat, as well as working as a management consultant for Mötley Crüe and Stryper.
+She is noted for managing the early careers of Guns N' Roses, Poison and Faster Pussycat, as well as working as a management consultant for Mötley Crüe and Stryper, and credited for developing their careers.

 Early life

 Hamilton was born in Charleston, West Virginia, to Woodrow Arthur Hamilton and Clara Virginia Hamilton.
 She was the youngest of three girls.
 Her sisters are Sharon Lee Hamilton and Brenda Ann Hamilton.

 Hamilton's father was a coal miner, a sailor and then an engineer for BF Goodrich.
 While she was in the 5th grade, her father was transferred to Fort Wayne, Indiana.
 She graduated from New Haven High School, New Haven, Indiana in 1976, and attended Fort Wayne Art Institute before dropping out to work in the music industry.

 1980s

 Hamilton booked and promoted many glam and metal bands throughout the 1980s.
 Her first music industry job was as a record store clerk in Indiana.
-While working at the record store, she became a concert review writer for the Three Rivers Review and a concert booker for Summer in the City, all in Fort Wayne.
+While working at the record store, she became a concert review writer for the Three Rivers Review and a concert booker for Summer in the city, all in Fort Wayne.
 An art school dropout, Hamilton began to manage bands in 1979.
 Dynasty, Ebenezer, and Destin were the first acts she managed.
 While interviewing Tom Petty for Three Rivers Review, Petty told Hamilton she was a California girl.
 That convinced her to move to Los Angeles, California in 1981.

 After a short run as a cocktail waitress at the Palomino Club, and then Gazzarri's, she was hired by Gary Gersh to work as a record store clerk at Licorice Pizza record store.
 The store was across the street from the famous Whisky a Go Go club.
 While at Licorice Pizza, she met Nikki Sixx of Mötley Crüe, and began helping the band; soon after, she was hired as a management consultant by then manager Allan Coffman.
 Hamilton did display merchandising all over Los Angeles for the Greenworld-distributed "Too Fast For Love" record, and helped promote Mötley Crüe to the record labels.
 Once they were signed to Elektra Records, however, the band got new management, and Hamilton was out of a job.

 She then became a management consultant for Christian rock band Stryper, but parted with the band over "spiritual differences."
 She then started managing Poison soon after they moved to LA, while continuing to promote concerts at The Roxy Theatre and Whisky a Go Go.
 After a falling out with Poison once they signed with Enigma Records, she began managing Guns N' Roses and Darling Cruel.